Last Updated on: 30th September 2023, 08:44 am

 It’s common for people to take comfort from chewing gum during the day and often into the evening.
-Sleeping with gum in the mouth feels riskier by default, though.
-It transpires that this is indeed the case, as gum should always be removed before bed.
+Sleeping with gum in the mouth is riskier, so it should be removed before bedtime.

-Many legends exist about chewing gum and its impact on the body, and not all of them are helpful.
+Many legends exist about chewing gum and its impact on the body, but not all are helpful or accurate.
 All the same, it’s advisable to get into the habit of removing gum before bed.
-It’s the only way to ensure safety and hygiene in your sleep routine.

 Is it Safe to Chew Gum in Bed?

-Chewing gum is often packed with sugar.
-Even if the gum is marketed as sugar-free or ‘tooth-friendly,’ the Australian Dental Journal explains that the product will likely contain corrosive acids that damage teeth overnight.
+Chewing gum is often high in sugar.
+Even if the gum is sugar-free or ‘tooth-friendly,’ the Australian Dental Journal explains that it’ll likely contain corrosive acids that damage teeth overnight.

-When we sleep, the mouth is rarely open.
-One exception to this is being prone to significant bouts of snoring.
-As a result, the mouth grows warmer, hence why we often have a dry mouth and throat in the morning, as does the saliva.
+When we sleep, the mouth is less likely to be open.
+As a result, the mouth grows warmer, so we often have a dry mouth and throat in the morning.

 As the gum grows warmer, it’ll eventually start to melt.
-Over the evening, a sticky but solid wad of gum will become, for want of a better word, a mass of goo.
-You’ll either swallow this, it’ll stick to your teeth and mouth, or it’ll fall from your mouth.
-None of these outcomes are favorable.
+Over the evening, a sticky but solid wad of gum will become a mass of goo, for want of a better word.

 Can You Fall Asleep While Chewing?

-Herein lies another reason why you should not chew gum in bed – it’ll prevent you from falling asleep.
-Sleep Research Online explains that healthcare professionals and other night workers chew to stay awake and stave off sleep.
+Gum will prevent you from falling asleep.
+Sleep Research Online explains that healthcare professionals and other night workers chew gum to stay awake and stave off sleep.

 Will Gum Stay in Your Mouth Overnight?

-That’s not a reflection on your hygiene.
-All of us do this.
-While we sleep, we’re not actively swallowing.
-This means the saliva in our mouth needs to go somewhere.
+While we sleep, we’re not actively swallowing, so the saliva in our mouth needs to go somewhere.
 If you’re lying on your back, it may be consumed.
-If you’re on your side, the saliva reaches the pillow.
+If you’re on your side, the saliva will reach the pillow.

-Gum will turn to liquid throughout your slumber.
-This means that the remnants of your gum will invariably leave your mouth with this saliva.
-We’ll discuss the hazards of swallowing gum in a moment, but first, consider any unpleasant mess.
+Gum will turn to liquid throughout your sleep, meaning that the remnants of your gum will invariably leave your mouth with this saliva.

 Removing Gum from Fabric or Hair